thedavidemmanuel/Waste-Classification-ML-Project/README.md

 ## Contributing

-We welcome contributions to enhance the functionality and performance of the Waste Management Classification App.
+Your contributions are welcome to enhance the functionality and performance of the Waste Management Classification App.
 If you would like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.